Weddington High School: Athletics

-Weddington is a member of the North Carolina High School Athletic Association (NCHSAA).
-Their team name are the Warriors, with their school colors being navy and kelly green.
-Listed below are the different sports teams at Weddington:
+Weddington is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 7A school.
+The school is a part of the Southern Carolina 6A/7A Conference.
+Weddington's school colors are navy and kelly green, and its team name is the Warriors.
+Listed below are the different sports that Weddington offers for its students: